nathanboachie/BBB-PPP/README.md

 ```

 The results of the simulation are written in a `<dumper_name><time_step>.txt` file.
-This file may be read in the open source post-processing visualization engine `Paraview` with the
+This file may be read in the open source post-processing visualization engine `Paraview` (https://www.paraview.org/) with the
-following procedure: 1) open `<time_step>.txt`, 2) apply the `Table To Points` filter and assign the appropriate columns to
+following procedure: 1) open in `Paraview` the file `<time_step>.txt`, 2) apply the `Table To Points` filter and assign the appropriate columns to
 the `X`, `Y` and `Z` coordinates and 3) apply the `Delaunay 2D` filter.
 ## Funding